hariharan-devarajan/vanidl/examples/report.md

 ### Darshan I/O Profiling Results
 - It spend less than 1% of total time of total time on I/O
-    - All I/O performed  is on a training csv file is predominantly **read** for reading images from the train dataset.
+    - All I/O performed  is on a training hdf5 file is predominantly **read** for reading images from the train dataset.
     - The hdf5 file is read by the rank and it reads the whole dataset is read initially and used within training in memory
     	- Each request reads a record which is approx ~64KB